 Data Center Engineering Certificate - Pending HLC Accreditation

 All students – including those who are prospective or have applied and are awaiting admittance – who seek disability-related accommodations, modification of policies, or academic adjustments from Mines Disability Support Services (DSS), are urged to submit their Request for Reasonable Accommodations in time to coordinate with DSS to ensure individual, reasonable accessibility accommodations can be provided.
 Please note that review and acquisition or adaption of accessible materials may take several weeks (e.g. eight weeks), even with the expedited assistance of DSS.
 Please visit disabilities.mines.edu for request process and contact information.

 On March 6, 2018, the Colorado Department of Higher Education and NC-SARA approved Mines’ institutional membership into the State Authorization Reciprocity Agreement (SARA).

-This voluntary agreement among member states (except California and Massachusetts) and U.S. territories (except Commonwealth of the Northern Mariana Islands and Puerto Rico) establishes comparable national standards for interstate offering of postsecondary distance-education courses and programs.
+This voluntary agreement among member states (except California) and U.S. territories (except Commonwealth of the Northern Mariana Islands) establishes comparable national standards for interstate offering of postsecondary distance-education courses and programs.
 To learn more about SARA, please visit: nc-sara.org.